 Other Protections Offered By Credit Cards

 Getting your money back when a retailer refuses to help you is not the only bonus of making purchases with your credit card.
 Many credit cards offer other purchase protections.
-It is common for one of the perks to be an extended warranty.
-An extended warranty is available at no charge to you, and goes beyond the manufacturer’s warranty.
+Especially for cash back credit cards, it is common for one of the perks to be an extended warranty.
+An extended warranty is available at no charge to you, and goes beyond the manufacturer's warranty.
 Find out if your credit card offers an extended warranty automatically; if it does, you can be refunded the cost of an item that breaks before it should.

-Another protection offered by some credit cards is the price guarantee.
+Some of the best credit cards may even offer a price guarantee.
 Some card issuers will refund the difference in price if you buy something and then find a cheaper version later.
 As long as you find the cheaper price within a set period of time (usually 30 to 60 days), and can prove that you paid more for it, you might be eligible for a partial refund.

 Paying by credit card has a number of perks and possibilities.
 It's important to read your cardmember agreement so that you understand the way your credit card can protect your purchases.
 You might be surprised at what you find.